grace-notes/website/contents/topics/husbands.md

 ---
 title: "Husbands"
 pdf: "husbands.pdf"
-description: "Husbands - [PDF] How to be the husband of a happy wife."
+description: "Husbands -  How to be the husband of a happy wife."
 template: lesson.jade
 ---